stenglein-lab/2017_GDW/exercises/variant_exercise.md

 - How many variants were identified?
 - What are their allele frequencies?
 - Is linkage between variants described?
+- Are the variants SNPs, or InDels?
+Would you expect to see InDel variants here?

 ### Time permitting: Inpsect mapped reads in Geneious and inspect mapped data supporting called variants